Unity-Technologies/ROS-TCP-Connector/ROSGeometry.md

 The ROSGeometry namespace contains code to make it easier to work with these various coordinate frames - letting you be explicit about what coordinates a given value is in at compile time, and managing the conversions for you.

+Here's the using declaration for adding ROSGeometry to your namespace:

+    using Unity.Robotics.ROSTCPConnector.ROSGeometry;

 # Ros Message conversions:

 The main ROS position messages (geometry_msgs/Point, geometry_msgs/Point32 and geometry_msgs/Vector3) can be converted to and from Unity Vector3s like this: